Environmental Protection Agency (EPA).

 F. Executive Order 13175: Consultation and Coordination With Indian Tribal Governments

 This action does not have tribal implications, as specified in Executive Order 13175 (65 FR 67249, November 9, 2000).
 It will neither impose substantial direct compliance costs on tribal governments, nor preempt Tribal law.
-This action provides regulatory relief to tribal, state, local government, and non-profit organization grant applicants and grantees.
+This action provides regulatory relief to tribal, state, local government, and non-profit organization grant applicants and Start Printed Page 59106grantees.
 Thus, Executive Order 13175 does not apply to this action.

 G. Executive Order 13045: Protection of Children's Health From Environmental Health Risks and Safety Risks